 Based on the list pictured above, the snack is seasoned mainly with soy sauce, honey, and sugar.

-According to the ingredient list shown above, the other ingredients include vegetable fat and oil, dextrin, starch, spices, protein hydrolyzate (including wheat), salt, powdered seafood extract (including mackerel), sorbitol, trehalose, amino acid, paprika and caramel pigments, and acidifier
+Other ingredients include vegetable oil, dextrin, starch, spices, protein hydrolyzate (including wheat), salt, powdered seafood extract (including mackerel), sorbitol, trehalose, amino acids, paprika and caramel pigments, and acidifier.

-By the way, Kameda Age Ichiban is sold by the name of “Ichi” in Vietnam where the product has gained wide popularity.
+Kameda Age Ichiban is sold by the name “Ichi” in Vietnam, where the Japanese cracker has gained wide popularity.